Shopify/product-reviews-polaris-example/workshop.md

 ## Step 1: Setting up your app

-`git clone -b devdegree git@github.com:Shopify/product-reviews-polaris-example.git`
+`git clone -b devdegree product-reviews-polaris-example`

 Now change into the new directory we just cloned